Special 75th Anniversary Project - IRI 2038 Futures Study

 ) Workshops were conducted at the IRI Member Summit to engage IRI members in developing futures wheels for four signals/trends: augmented humans, the demise of IP, crowdsourced science and the future of computing.
 The IRI2038 team leveraged several resources to complete these including: IRI members, online tools, students in the University of Houston’s futures program and other futurists.
 The results will inform the development of scenarios in the next project phase.

-The initiative is led by Ted Farrington (PepsiCo) and Christian Crews (AndSpace Consulting), co-authors of the March 2012 RTM article on Research Foresights and a 2011 Member Summit presentation.
-The project will engage IRI members and thought leaders in the exploration and development of provocative yet plausible views of events, developments and change forces impacting R&D Management.
+The initiative was led by Ted Farrington (PepsiCo) and Christian Crews (AndSpace Consulting), co-authors of the March 2012 RTM article on Research Foresights and a 2011 Member Summit presentation.
+The project engaged IRI members and thought leaders in the exploration and development of provocative yet plausible views of events, developments and change forces impacting R&D Management.

 IRI2038 project is made possible by member donations to the IRI Diamond Anniversary Campaign.